Neurodegeneration · systems · long-term work

 I’m especially interested in PhD opportunities related to neurodegeneration, protein aggregation, autophagy, lysosomal biology, and computational approaches to difficult biological questions.

-I’m also happy to hear from people working seriously at the intersection of neuroscience, systems, and research tooling.
+I’m also happy to hear from people working at the intersection of neuroscience, systems, and research tooling.